Automattic/woocommerce-payments/readme.txt

 == Changelog ==

 = 8.0.2 - 2024-08-07 =
+* Fix - Add opt-in checks to prevent blocking customers using other payment methods.
+* Fix - Fix error in Express Checkout Element use with coupons.
 * Fix - Only enable Direct Checkout when WooPayments gateway is enabled.
-* Fix - Add opt-in checks to prevent blocking customers using other payment methods.

 = 8.0.1 - 2024-07-31 =